Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

-If you love the cold and are on the lookout for some good names inspired by winter or fall, then you've come to the right place.
-The seasonal names below were influenced by a variety of cold-weather related terms that are always used more often whenever the chilly part of the season rolls around.
+If you on the lookout for some good wintry baby names then you must be expecting or know someone who is.
+The good news is that you're in the right place, as the seasonal names below should provide you with a good jumping off point for ideas.
+They're influenced by a variety of cold-weather related terms that are always used more often whenever the chilly part of the season rolls around.
 Everything from winter slang and clothing worn during this time of the year to animals and plants closely associated with cold to iconic places or fiction associated with winter have been used for inspiration.

 The idea for this article came to me last winter when my sister and I were making a list of potential baby names while it was snowing outside.
 We had a warm crackling fire going, two cups of hot chocolate and that fire-like hue was lighting the living room just the right amount to make things more peaceful.
 Thinking back on the memory makes me really appreciate family.
-I hope the list below will help you come up with that perfect name for your newborn, and if it doesn't, I at least hope that the article gives you a little inspiration to discover a name on your own.
-In either case, thank you for taking a look and best wishes to you, your family and the family yet to come (or just arrived).
+I hope the list below will help you come up with that perfect name for your newborn child, and if it doesn't, I at least hope that the article gives you a little inspiration to discover a name on your own.
+In either case, thank you for taking a look and best wishes to you, your family and the family yet to come.

 Popular Winter Names for Babies